Duration

 You must have completed one of the following:

-You will need a GPA of 4.0 or higher in 120 points above Stage III.
+• a BE or BE(Hons) with a GPA of 4.0 in 60 points about Stage III.

-Relevant disciplines include, but are not limited to, applied science, architecture, commerce, construction, information technology, science and technology.
+Relevant disciplines such as, applied science, architecture, commerce, construction, engineering, information technology, science or technology may be considered relevant.

-You must have completed a bachelors degree in a relevant discipline with a GPA of 4.0 or higher in 120 points above Stage II.
+• a relevant bachelors degree with a GPA of 4.0 in 60 points about Stage II.

-Relevant disciplines include, but are not limited to, applied science, architecture, commerce, construction, information technology, science and technology.
+Relevant disciplines such as, applied science, architecture, commerce, construction, engineering, information technology, science or technology may be considered relevant.

 Other pathways to study